panggggg/TypescriptCourse/README.txt

 Note:
     - Javascript uses "Dynamic types" (resolved at runtime)
     - Typescript uses "Static types" (set during development)
-    - Literal types are the types which are base on core types(string, number, etc.)
+    - Literal types are the types which are base on core types(string, number)